SimonThordal/covid-dataset-server/README.md

 For the rolling endpoint I went with the following response format
 ```
 {
-	country: Spain
 	country_code: ES
 	case_counts: [[DATE_1, COUNT_1], ..., [DATE_5, COUNT_5]]
 }
 ```
 The advantage of the list of tuples is that unlike an object it preserves order, so it can be sorted by date from the backend.
-I include the country code and name with the response, even though it is specified by the request.
+I include the country code with the response, even though it is specified by the request.
 This is potentially superfluous, but means the client won't have to keep track of state.

 ### Keeping the data up to date